Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Numerical Experiments

-As we can observe from the results, in general applying MLMC shows benefits were as the MSE becomes smaller, the gap between both methods becomes larger related to the computational cost.
+As we can observe from the results, The MLMC methodology shows computational benefits, where for a fixed MSE the cost associated with attaining that order of MSE is smaller than the SMC sampler.
 We can see that the difference in cost for the lowest MSE is approximately a factor of 10.
 This indicates that the error-to-cost rates are different, and to verify our theoretical findings we plot the canonical rate in black, which matches that of our proposed methodology.
-The results thus far are for values of $\alpha$ which attain the canonical rate.
-Now let us consider alternative choices of $\alpha$, which should result in a sub-canonical rate.